noy-sternlicht/Debatable-Intelligence/README.md

 ## Data

-We use a subsection of 631 speeches from [Project Debater](https://www.nature.com/articles/s41586-021-03215-w#citeas) evaluation data.
+We use a subsection of 631 speeches from the [Project Debater](https://www.nature.com/articles/s41586-021-03215-w#citeas) evaluation dataset.
 This section is available at `data.csv`.
 The file contains the following fields:

 * `id`: The unique identifier for the speech.
 * `topic_id`: The unique identifier for the topic.